Short Fiction & Poetry

 Upcoming!

-Blood Stains True (3300 words).
+Blood Stains True (3300 words, dark fantasy).
 Published in Vampire Hunters: An Incomplete Record of Personal Accounts (Speculation Publications), July 22 2025.

 I write now, however, not with concerns that a vampire walks beside me, but with a pressing mythological question—an academic curiosity, you might say.
 This entire affair has been most unusual, and so I shall start with its beginning, as is usually best for any matter where one pursues the truth.